coding-for-fun-org/frontend/README.md

             1. Example: `http://localhost:3000/github/callback/application-install`
         6. Check `Redirect on update`
         7. Uncheck `Active` checkbox from `Webhook` section
-        8. Click `Create a Github App` button
+        8. Click on `Create a Github App` button
         9. Click on `Generate a private key`
         10. Run the following command to convert the private key to pkcs8 format
             1. `openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in DOWNLOADED_PRIVATE_KEY_PATH -out private-key-pkcs8.key`
             2. Open the `private-key-pkcs8.key` file and copy the content
             3. Paste the content in the `GITHUB_PRIVATE_KEY` field in the `.env` file
-        11. Click on `Create Github App`
         12. Copy the `Client ID` and paste it in the `GITHUB_ID` field in the `.env` file
         13. Copy the `Client secrets` and paste it in the `GITHUB_SECRET` field in the `.env` file
             1. If you don't see the `Client secrets` click on `Generate a new client secret` button